MicrosoftDocs/dynamics-365-ai/ai-docs/sales/intro-admin-guide-sales-insights.md

 > 3. In the **General** tab, under **Data Services** section, verify that the **Change Tracking** option is enabled.
 ><br>
 >Also, ensure that you do not delete the **Sales Insights MDL Config** solution from the solutions.
 If deleted, the Sales Insights features give inaccurate results and might be disabled.
+> However, if you wish to delete the **Sales Insights MDL Config** solution due to storage issues, unistall the **SalesInsightsAddOn** solution too.
+This esures that the **Sales Insights MDL Config** solution will not install automitacally when future updates are pushed to your organization.

 ## Enable and configure free Sales Insights features